yudhisteer/Face-Recognition-with-Masks/README.md

 **4. Non-Maximal Suppression (NMS)**

 SSD contains 8732 default boxes.
 During inference, we have 8732 boxes for each class (because we output a confidence score for each box).
 Most of these boxes are negative and among the positive ones, there would be a lot of overlapping boxes.
-Non-Maximal Suppression (NMS) is applied to get rid of overlapping boxes per class It works as such:
+Non-Maximal Suppression (NMS) is applied to get rid of overlapping boxes per class.
+It works as such:

 1. sort the boxes based on the confidence score
 2. pick the box with the largest confidence score